mpivaa/kisi-notification/README.md

 ```

 The app accepts POST requests in `/events` path,
-following the schema defined in the [docs](https://kisiapi.docs.apiary.io/#introduction/integrations/webhooks), except the `author_email` field that I couldn't find.
+following the schema defined in the [docs](https://kisiapi.docs.apiary.io/#introduction/integrations/webhooks), except the `actor_email` field that I couldn't find.

 ## Testing